 “I started writing and researching about self-directed learning years ago.
 It appears that it is an aspect that many are still struggling with when it comes to online learning.
 As we know, a high level of it is needed in virtual learning.
 So learners should focus on building their skills in this area .”
 (Barbara Covarrubias Venegas)

 Learning virtually can be a big opportunity for learners.
 But it is also a responsibility.
 We are in charge of forming our learning experience and contributing to it.
-That’s why we want to share with you some # virtualspacehero-approved tips, that will help make your online learning experience the best possible.
+That’s why we want to share with you some # virtualspacehero-approved tips, that will help make your virtual learning experience the best possible.

 ✅ Turn on your camera (during lessons and team meetings): We get that this might be uncomfortable, especially at the beginning, when you are not used to it.
 But it is important to remember that where physical meetings are not possible, this is the only way to see each other’s faces.
 That is vital for creating trust and engagement in virtual teams.